List of Bob's Burgers characters: Bob Belcher

-Robert "Bob" Belcher, Jr. (voiced by H. Jon Benjamin) is the main character of the series.
-He is the son of Robert Belcher, Sr. (nicknamed "Little Bob") and Lily Belcher, the husband of Linda, and the father of Tina, Gene, and Louise.
+Robert Eugene "Bob" Belcher Jr. (voiced by H. Jon Benjamin) is the main character of the series.
+He is the son of Robert Belcher Sr. (nicknamed "Big Bob") and Lily Belcher, the husband of Linda, and the father of Tina, Gene, and Louise.
 He is a third-generation restaurateur and currently the proprietor of his eponymous burger restaurant (Bob's Burgers) in a shore town.
 The Season 5 episode "Father of the Bob", begins with a flashback set 30 years prior in which a young Bob states he is 14 years old, making him 44 until the episode "The Laser-inth", in which he turns 45 and then again in the episode "Are You There Bob?
 It's Me, Birthday", where he turns 46 years old.
 The episode also mentions that Bob's mother Lily died prior to the series' beginning.
 As revealed in "Bob Fires the Kids", his childhood has been described as "crappy," as his father discouraged play.
 However, in The Bob's Burgers Movie, he implies that he loved spending time with his mother as she would take him on long walks.
 Bob's mother went unnamed until the Season 13 episode "Show Mama From the Grave", where the Belchers go to visit her gravesite.

-Bob has a tendency to entertain himself by having conversations with inanimate objects, mainly food, and then speak back as the inanimate object, usually in a high, squeaky voice.
+Bob has a tendency to entertain himself by having conversations with inanimate objects, mainly food, and then speak back as the inanimate object, usually using a high falsetto voice.
 He also enjoys making puns, using this talent to name his burger specials (e.g. "If Looks Could Kale", "She's A Super Leek", "The Cauliflower's Cumin from Inside the House", etc.).
 While poor with business management, and cursed with an unlucky streak, his skills at burger cooking are excellent; he has even been referred to as a "beef artist" by Mr. Fischoeder.
 His primary business rival is Jimmy Pesto, who owns an Italian restaurant (Jimmy Pesto's Pizzeria) across the street from Bob's Burgers.
 In the episode "Moody Foodie", it's mentioned that his eyes are brown.